greyshine/awesome/README.md

 - [Hamcrest](http://hamcrest.org/JavaHamcrest/) - Matchers that can be combined to create flexible expressions of intent.
 - [Hystrix](https://github.com/Netflix/Hystrix/blob/master/README.md) - Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
 - [cyclops-react](http://cyclops-react.io/) - A comprehensive functional reactive platform for Java 8.
 Cyclops-react provides advanced sequential and multi-threaded streaming, functional control structures & collection extensions.
+- [www.javasimon.org](http://www.javasimon.org) (https://github.com/virgo47/javasimon) - Java Simon is a simple monitoring API that allows you to follow and better understand your application.
+- [JAMon](http://jamonapi.sourceforge.net/) - The Java Application Monitor is a free, simple, high performance, thread safe, Java API that allows developers to easily monitor production applications.

 ## Unix
 - [https://help.ubuntu.com/community/SSH/OpenSSH/Keys]() - Server securing via SSH